Tapachula: Climate

-The climate varies by altitude from hot in the low coastal areas to temperate in the higher elevations.
+The climate, which is classified as a tropical savannah climate (Köppen climate classification: Aw) varies by altitude from hot in the low coastal areas to temperate in the higher elevations.
 There is a small area with a cold climate as part of the Tacaná Volcano.
 Precipitation also varies by altitude.
 The climate of the city area is hot and humid most of the year.
 The area is one of the rainiest in the world with annual rainfall in the mountains of about 3,900 mm drained by a number of rivers and streams that flow from the Sierra Madre de Chiapas over the coastal plain to the Pacific Ocean.
 The main rivers are the Huehuetán, the Coatán and the Cuilco.
 There are eighty-two communities considered to be at high risk to natural disasters due to flooding of rivers and insufficient roadways to evacuate.
 Fifty-two of these located on riverbanks of three rivers: Coatán, Texcuyuapan and Cahoacán.
 Much of the flood control of the area was damaged or destroyed by Hurricane Stan in 2005.